They Do It with Mirrors: Synopsis

-Miss Marple explains to the police how one person could run from Lewis's study to Christian's room along the terrace in under two minutes—Lewis Serrocold.
-Lawson spoke as both himself and Lewis, while Lewis killed Christian and returned out of breath.
-The suspicion of Carrie Louise's poisoning was a ruse created by Lewis.
-The real reason for Christian Gulbrandsen's visit was that he had learned that Lewis was embezzling from the Gulbrandsen Trust.
-The reader also learns that Edgar Lawson was only pretending to be schizophrenic; in reality, he is the illegitimate son of Lewis.
+Miss Marple explains to the police how one person could run from Lewis's study to Christian's room along the terrace in under two minutes (e.g., Lewis Serrocold).
+Lawson, who really is Lewis' illegitimate son and was only playing the part of a mental patient, spoke as both himself and Lewis, while Lewis killed Christian and returned, out of breath.
+Lewis had later planted the arsenic and altered Christian's letter himself, to disguise the fact that the real reason for Christian Gulbrandsen's visit was that he had learned that Lewis was embezzling from the Gulbrandsen Trust.
+Lewis had later killed Alexis and Ernie because he believed they might have witnessed something on the night of the murder.

 When confronted by the police, Lawson flees the house, jumping into an old boat to cross a lake on the property.
 The boat begins to sink, so Lewis Serrocold jumps into the lake to rescue his son.
-Both are caught in the reeds lining the lake and drown before the police can reach them.
-The scene of these deaths ends with Carrie Louise walking indoors with her daughter Mildred, as a new solidarity between mother and daughter is manifest.
-Carrie Louise's granddaughter Gina agrees to head back to America with her American husband Walter, averting a threatened separation.
+Both are caught in the weeds lining the lake and drown before the police can reach them.
+Carrie Louise, assisted by her daughter Mildred, returns to the house; the two of them had been somewhat estranged, but the incident has caused them to realize how they need each other.
+In the aftermath, Gina and Walter Hudd have the case explained to them by Miss Marple, then return to the United States together.